flaviosjesus/D-Open-Wallet/README.md

 **Problem to be solved**

-Abrstract all financial transaction complexity related to crypto currency and "regular money" making the experience of payment/receive userfriendly regardles of the of the type of instrument selected as source (origen of payment) and destination (destination of payment).
-For D-OpenWallet user is just money in/out.
+Hide financial transaction complexicty related to crypto currency and "regular money" making the experience of payment/receive userfriendly regardles of the of the type of instrument selected as source (origen of payment/money) and destination (destination of payment/money).
+For D-OpenWallet user is just withdrawal/deposit.

 =======